Skip to main content

 • Delicious dining: When dining in business class, you can expect gourmet meals with real silverware.
 The meals in business class often include multiple courses and come with complimentary beverages.

 • Lounge access: Many airlines offer lounge access to business class passengers.
-This allows you to relax before your flight, enjoying comfortable seating, refreshments, Wi-Fi, and sometimes even showers.
+This allows you to relax before your flight, enjoying comfortable seating, refreshments, Wi-Fi, and sometimes the lounges even have showers.

 • Priority check-in: Business class passengers enjoy priority check-in, boarding, and baggage handling.
 Additionally, business class tickets often come with a higher baggage allowance, letting you bring more luggage without extra fees.